mariadb-operator/mariadb-operator/docs/API_REFERENCE.md

 SuspendTemplate indicates whether the current resource should be suspended or not.
+Feature flag --feature-maxscale-suspend is required in the controller to enable this.

 _Appears in:_
 - [MaxScaleListener](#maxscalelistener)